 Many changes occur to the body throughout pregnancy and, as a result, women who are pregnant are more likely to be affected by certain foot conditions.

 The most common foot-related symptom reported during pregnancy is foot pain, which usually results from flattening of the feet.
 The characteristics of the pain can vary widely, from a dull ache to a sharp or throbbing pain.

-This occurs because the body weight of a woman increases significantly during pregnancy and it is distributed around the body differently to other weight gain.
-Specifically, the arch of the foot can flatten out and the feet roll inwards when walking, referred to as over-pronation.
+This occurs because the body weight of a woman increases significantly during pregnancy and it is distributed around the body differently as compared to other types of weight gain.
+Specifically, the arch of the foot can flatten out and the feet roll inwards when walking, which is a symptom known as over-pronation.
 This can cause movement to become very painful and place additional strain on the feet, calves and back.
 Changes to the relaxin hormone during pregnancy are also thought to be associated with causing these effects.

-Regular salt-water baths can help to relieve the pain and the softened skin can gently pushed back and away from the nail to improve the condition.
+Regular salt-water baths can help to relieve the pain and the softened skin can gently push back and away from the nail to improve the condition.

 Some women who are pregnant also experience hot or burning sensations in their feet, which result from hormonal changes that cause an increase in body temperature.
 These sensations can be heightened when the woman is fatigued and, in some cases, may inhibit sleep.

 Cracked heels are also a common complaint, which is caused by changes in weight and posture associated with pregnancy.
 The heels tend to expand, leading to cracks if the skin becomes too dry.